 In August 2008, the Company entered into a 20-month operating lease for office facilities in San Diego, California commencing on September 1, 2008.
-Monthly rental payments are adjusted on an annual basis, and the office lease expires, as extended, in July 2011.
+Monthly rental payments are adjusted on an annual basis, and the office lease expires, as extended, in April 2012.
 This space is used for general and administrative and sales and marketing operations and personnel.

 The Company also leases office space for its supply chain and inventory management and research and product development operations in Emeryville, California under a non-cancelable operating lease that expires in November 2011.
 The base rent is subject to a 3.0% increase each year for the duration of the lease.
-In October 2009, the Company amended the lease in order to acquire adjacent space.
-Under the terms of the amendment, the lease term was extended to September 2015 and the Company received an option to expand into additional space.
+Under the terms of the lease, as amended, the Company received an option to expand into additional space.
 The Company also received free rent for two months and a tenant improvement allowance of \$305,000.